ShadowShark99/Umapyoi-University/README.md

 ## Umapyoi University    August 2025
-Connect to PostgreSQL database to enroll umamusume
+Update, Select, Delete from Neon Database with PostgreSQL Pool and Client
-Engineer an express app to handle post and get requests
+Engineer an express app with MVC architecture to isolate DB and API calls.
+Fetch data from umapyoi.net with asynchronous calls to deliver up-to-date uma info